-action_value(action) Returns the expected payoff to the player of playing an action conditional on reaching its information set, if all players play according to the profile. as_strategy() Returns a MixedStrategyProfile which is equivalent to the profile. belief(node) Returns the conditional probability that a node is reached, given that its information set is reached. copy() Creates a copy of the behavior strategy profile. infoset_prob(infoset) Returns the probability with which an information set is reached. infoset_value(infoset) Returns the expected payoff to the player conditional on reaching an information set, if all players play ac- cording to the profile. is_defined_at(infoset) Returns whether the profile has probabilities defined at the information set. liap_value() Returns the Lyapunov value (see [McK91]) of the strategy profile. node_value(player, node) Returns the expected payoff to player conditional on play reaching node , if all players play according to the profile. normalize() Create a profile with the same action proportions as this one, but normalised so probabilities for each in- foset sum to one. payoff(player) Returns the expected payoff to a player if all players play according to the profile. randomize([denom]) Randomizes the probabilities in the profile. realiz_prob(node) Returns the probability with which an node is reached. regret(action) Returns the regret to playing action , if all other players play according to the profile.
+action_value(action) Returns the expected payoff to the player of playing an action conditional on reaching its information set, if all players play according to the profile. as_strategy() Returns a MixedStrategyProfile which is equivalent to the profile. belief(node) Returns the conditional probability that a node is reached, given that its information set is reached. copy() Creates a copy of the behavior strategy profile. infoset_prob(infoset) Returns the probability with which an information set is reached. infoset_value(infoset) Returns the expected payoff to the player conditional on reaching an information set, if all players play ac- cording to the profile. is_defined_at(infoset) Returns whether the profile has probabilities defined at the information set. liap_value() Returns the Lyapunov value (see [McK91]) of the strategy profile. mixed_actions() Iterate over the mixed actions specified by the profile. mixed_behaviors() Iterate over the mixed behaviors in the profile. node_value(player, node) Returns the expected payoff to player conditional on play reaching node , if all players play according to the profile. normalize() Create a profile with the same action proportions as this one, but normalised so probabilities for each in- foset sum to one. payoff(player) Returns the expected payoff to a player if all players play according to the profile. randomize([denom]) Randomizes the probabilities in the profile. realiz_prob(node) Returns the probability with which a node is reached. regret(action) Returns the regret to playing action , if all other players play according to the profile.

-game The game on which this mixed behaviour profile is defined.
+game The game on which this mixed behavior profile is defined.

-$pygambit. \\ \textbf{gambit.} \\ \textbf{MixedBehaviorProfile.} \\ \textbf{game}$ pygambit.gambit.MixedBehaviorProfile.getitem
+$pygambit. \\ \textbf{gambit.} \\ \textbf{MixedBehaviorProfile.} \\ \textbf{game}$ pygambit.gambit.MixedBehaviorProfile.mixed_behaviors

-MixedBehaviorProfile.game
+${\tt MixedBehaviorProfile.game}$

-The game on which this mixed behaviour profile is defined.
+The game on which this mixed behavior profile is defined.